-A suitable internet-capable device is a necessary stationery item for all students.
+A suitable internet-capable device as a recommended stationery item for all students.

 Students are now able to use a wide range of digital tools for reading, writing, designing, working with spreadsheets, doing Maths, answering questions, creating and researching on a daily basis.